MicrosoftDocs/well-architected/well-architected/cost-optimization/principles.md

 | Build capabilities in the system that **capture and classify expense**.    | You'll be able to calculate the costs that **reveal technical and business perspectives** at different billing boundaries.<br><br>You'll also be able to conduct regular reviews and drive showback and chargeback processes.<br><br> Placing these cost metrics front-and-center before engineers and their business partners, will help more sustainable practices to emerge organically such as continuous inspection, spotting excess spend and tuning operations to trim expenses.
 | Plan on **training costs, hiring expenses, and the cost of infrastructure needed** to augment skills as the workload matures. | Investing in staffing **complements existing skills** through full-time or vendor support. |
 | Encourage **upstream communication** from architects and application owners.      | Research costs are reduced when you act on feedback, which should be considered as meaningful as numeric data.
 You'll empower employees by using their input to **drive realistic design changes** and business strategies.
-| Aim to maximize the value      |  You shouldn’t aim to minimize your spend but aim to maximize the value from your spend.
+| Aim to maximize the value      |  You shouldn’t aim to minimize your spend but aim to maximize the value.
+To do that, you need to determine what you’re willing to pay for.
+It’s crucial to find the right balance between your technical and business needs – to find the sweet spot that aligns with your risk tolerance and budget.

 ## Design with a cost-efficiency mindset